Evidence for goodness of fit in Karl Pearson chi-squared statistics: The equivalence testing approach to goodness of fit

 Wellek makes another point about the above example: the {\em level} $\alpha =0.05 $ based on the asymptotic normal distribution when $d^2=d_0^2=0.15^2$ does not necessarily describe the {\em size} of the test.
-He lists six models $\bp _1,\dots ,\bp_6$ all of which have $d(\bp_i,\bu) =0.15$ to five decimal places and are plotted here in the top two rows of Figure~\ref{fig3}.
-His Table 8.2b gives the actual sizes of the n tests, and they range from 0.00833 for $\bp _2$ to 0.03943 for $\bp _5$.
+He lists six models $\bp _1,\dots ,\bp_6$ for which $d(\bp_i,\bu) =0.15$ to five decimal places and are plotted here in the top two rows of Figure~\ref{fig3}.
+His Table 8.2b gives the actual sizes of the tests; they range from 0.00833 for $\bp _2$ to 0.03943 for $\bp _5$.